Itz-Antaripa/30-days-of-Tableau/README.md

 So, stop worrying about which one is better and start learning.
 At the end of the day, learning is always enriching and fun.

-## I highly recommend every one who is following my notes to start from Day 1 of my notes.
-Don't skip in middle, else you will be confused (FOR BEGINNERS) !